brownt47/R-For-Data-Science-Solutions/Chapter 3.7.1 Solutions.md

   )
   ```

 When `stat_summary` is called, it will automatically calculate some summary statistics on the data that is passed to it and stores the calculated values in similarily named variables.
-What we want to do is call the `stat_summary` function into the `geom_pointrange` so that we can reference min and max.
-To do this we override the default stat in `geom_pointrange`from `stat="identity"` to `stat="summary"`  note: the call from stat="summary" can come after the values `min` and `max` are referenced.
+What we want to do is call the `stat_summary` function into the `geom_pointrange` so that we can reference `min` and `max`.
+To do this we override the default stat in `geom_pointrange`from `stat="identity"` to `stat="summary"`  note: the call from `stat="summary"` can come after the values `min` and `max` are referenced.

 ```R
 ggplot(data = diamonds) +